 Current techniques for examining a single cell can cause toxic effects or even kill the cell.
 But the approach developed by the NUS research team can tell the difference between cells coming from normal and cancerous tissue, as well as among different types of cancer — all while keeping the cells alive.

 In the NUS method, a pH-sensitive dye is applied to living cells that changes color depending on how acidic the cell is.
-Because of its intracellular activity, each cell displays a unique combination of red, green and blue (RGB) components under light.
 Cancer cells have an altered pH compared with normal cells, so they react differently to the dye, changing their RGB pattern.

 The NUS approach uses simple, inexpensive equipment and doesn’t require lengthy preparation to screen cells quickly and accurately.
 And because the method doesn’t cause toxicity or kill the cells, it would allow for further analysis down the line that could require live cells.